Collaborative Research on New Drugs for the Treatment of Tuberculosis and Malaria

 Astellas is pursuing collaborative research to discover new drugs for the treatment of tuberculosis and malaria, which are infectious diseases that cause tremendous suffering among people in developing countries.

-In 2016, 10.4 million people fell ill with tuberculosis, while more than 200 million people contracted malaria.
-1.7 million people* died of tuberculosis while 445,000 people died of malaria.
+In 2019 10 million incidences of tuberculosis were observed with 1.4 million* deaths, and more than 200 million incidences of malaria were observed with 409,000 deaths.
 Both tuberculosis and malaria have led to serious social problems, underscoring the urgent need for innovative drugs to treat these diseases.

 Considering these backgrounds, in October 2017, Astellas entered into a new collaborative research agreement with TB Alliance for the exploration of new drugs for the treatment of tuberculosis and a screening collaboration agreement with Medicines for Malaria Venture (MMV) to discover new drugs for malaria.